chukimchi/CS231_TikTok-Filters/README.md

 # <center>CS231.
 Introduction to Computer Vision<center>

-## Creating TikTok Filters
-Using MediaPipe.
+## Applying effects from camera - TikTok filters for face using MediaPipe.

 **Video demo:** https://youtu.be/RBauS5yyse0